-Whether negative feedback comes through email, social media, telephone or in person, it is extremely important to respond quickly.
-This gives an impression that you sincerely care and that they are being heard.
+Whether negative feedback comes through email, social media, telephone or in-person, it is extremely important to respond quickly.
+This gives the impression that you sincerely care and that they are being heard.
 A good rule to follow is to reply within 24-48 hours of receiving the feedback.

 3. Encourage Positive Reviews

 People are more likely to post a bad restaurant review as compared to a good one.
 Urge your regular patrons and satisfied diners to share their positive feedback online.
 And thank them for taking the time out to write.
-Promote your social media handles prominently to encourage more fan following.
+Encourage your customers to post positive feedback on restaurant review sites.

 4. Get Instant Feedback Channels in Place

 Customers generally publish negative reviews online when they have no other way to voice the problem.
 Get a feedback channel in place to curb the bad restaurant review online.
 Train your staff to ask customers about their experience and let you know what they like and dislike or have a feedback form given after a meal.
 People will post an online review very rarely after they have already made their opinions known in person.

 You can use a feedback management app to get detailed feedback on customer experience and also receive item wise reporting of each dish served.
 In this manner, you not only prevent the customer from posting a nasty review online, but you also get the insight which dish is not performing well among the customers.
 Use this information when you’re redesigning your menu.

 5. Reply In the Public Domain

 When you have a bad review or comment that could potentially harm your business, such as false or misleading information, reply in such a way that it is accessible to the public.
 For example, someone stating that your food has MSG can drive away health-conscious people, hence, set the record straight with a public reply to the review.